oddbird/oddleventy/content/blog/2022/platform-tools.md

 I spoke about `@layer` for
 [An Event Apart Denver](https://aneventapart.com/event/denver-2022).
-During the Q&A session after my talk, someone asked
+During the Q&A session after my talk, someone asked,
-_how can I use this with CSS-in-JS tools_?
+"How can I use this with CSS-in-JS tools?"
 And the truth is…
 _I don't know_.
 It depends entirely on the tool.